LibreSign/site/source/_posts/legal-validity-signatures.md

 title: Validity of Legal Signatures in Brazil and Around the World
 author: Daiane Alves
 date: 2024-06-18
 description: Discover the validity of digital signatures in Brazil and around the world.
 This article explores the legal basis of electronic signatures, citing specific laws and highlighting the benefits of this technology for businesses and institutions.
-Understand how digitalization is transforming administrative and legal processes, providing more security, efficiency, and sustainability.

-Want to learn more about implementing digital signatures in your company?
-Read on and transform document management in your organization today!
-categories: [features]
+categories: ''
 ---

 ### Validity of Legal Signatures in Brazil and Around the World